rodrigocitadin/blog/content/posts/optimistic-and-pessimistic-locks.md

 title = 'Optimistic and Pessimistic Locks'
 +++

 When should I use each of them?
-I will smash your question with the hammer of knowledge, right now!
+I will smash your question with the hammer of knowledge.

 <!--more-->